-Eyam has other organisations that have similarly helped to make the village an active, community-oriented, place.
+Eyam has other organisations that have similarly helped to make the village an active, community orientated place.

-The highpoint of each year is, probably, ‘Wakes Week’, at the end of August, when various community events take place and the historic Well Dressings, newly-created each year by local people, are put on display.
+The highpoint of each year is, probably, ‘Wakes Week’, at the end of August.
+Various community events take place and the historic Well Dressings, newly-created each year by local people, are put on display.
 The Week culminates in the village Carnival, which is great fun and raises substantial sums for local charities.

-While in the village there are many places of interest to visit, including for example, St Lawrence’s Church, the Boundary Stone, the Riley Graves (where the Hancock family lived and died, their only survivor being their mother who buried her husband and 6 children), Mompessons Well, the Darby Graves, and Eyam Hall.
+There are many places of interest to visit in the village, including St Lawrence’s Church, the Boundary Stone, the Riley Graves (where the Hancock family lived and died, their only survivor being Mrs Hancock who buried her husband and 6 children), Mompessons Well, the Darby Graves and Eyam Hall.

-The village has a Post Office, a surgery, a primary school, two village shops and a Craft Centre (at the Hall).
-B&B accommodation is available, as are holiday lets.
+The village has a Post Office, a doctor's surgery, a primary school, two village shops and a Craft Centre (at the Hall).
+Bed and Breakfast and holiday lets are also available.

-Car Parking: The Village is well-supplied with car parking.
-Free and Pay and Display Car Parks are both located directly opposite the Museum on Hawkhill Road, S32 5QP.
-In addition, the National Trust has a car park for visitors to Eyam Hall, directly opposite the Hall & Craft Centre, off Church Street.
+Car Parking: Both Free and Pay & Display Car Parks are located directly opposite the Museum on Hawkhill Road, S32 5QP.
+There is also a car park opposite Eyam Hall.

-Public Toilets: These are located on the car park, directly opposite the Museum.
+Public Toilets: Located on the car park, directly opposite the Museum.